Severn and Wye Railway: Selling the company

 An operating committee was established, also controlling other networks jointly owned by the two companies.
 The GWR was to attend to day to day matters of track and signalling, and the Midland to deal with locomotive provision and maintenance.
 This arrangement was altered from 1906, when the GWR attended to all maintenance matters from Coleford Junction north, and the whole of the Mineral Loop, and the Midland attended to the remainder.
-The Sharpness branch of the Midland Railway was also to be transferred to the new Joint Committee.
+The Sharpness branch of the Midland Railway was also to be transferred to the new joint committee.

 A proper station for Cinderford

-The location of the Cinderford station had long been a source of complaint, and an extension into Cinderford itself was now planned; in 1894 and 1896 Parliamentary powers were sought and obtained.
+The location of the Cinderford station had long been a source of complaint, and an extension into Cinderford itself was now planned; in the Great Western and Midland Railways (Severn and Wye and Severn Bridge Railway) Act 1894 (57 & 58 Vict. c. clxxxix) and Great Western Railway (Additional Powers) Act 1896 (59 & 60 Vict. c. ccxxxii) giving powers were sought and obtained.
 The new station opened on 2 July 1900, and the former unsatisfactory accommodation closed.